olekuz/tyk-docs/tyk-docs/content/tyk-cloud/glossary/glossary.md

     - /tyk-cloud/glossary/
 ---

-We have listed some terms that will help you with get to grips with Tyk Cloud that little bit quicker.
+## Introduction

+This page explains the terms that we use across the Tyk Cloud documentation, so that you can always be sure what we mean.

 ## Account Terms